PuzzleMe supports novel game formats including Spiral, Marching Bands, Split Decisions, Rows Garden and KenKen.

 Memorable quotes from famous figures, movies and literature can inspire us or make us laugh.
 Now, with PuzzleMe™, you can give your favorite quotes a new life!
-Create a unique game using the best lines from you’ve heard or read and challenge your audience to figure them out. .
+Create a unique game using the best lines you’ve heard or read and challenge your audience to figure them out.
 Alongside is one example – can you decipher this quote that celebrates a mega scientific achievement?

 You can also use this game type for a personalized, playful message for your friends and family.
 Contact Amuse Labs if you wish to create one of your own.

 The puzzle format was invented by constructors Pete Muller and Andrew White.
-It is published by The Washington Post where the first five mini crosswords in a puzzle are released from Monday to Friday and the sixth crossword and the meta puzzle is released on Saturday.
+It is published by The Washington Post where the first five mini crosswords in a puzzle are released from Monday to Friday and the sixth crossword and the meta puzzle are released on Saturday.
 PuzzleMe is the only platform that supports the Mini Meta puzzle format.
-Solvers use a regular crossword solving interface for the mini puzzles; but for the meta, they first mark one word in each of the first 5 solved grids to form the clue, and then use a zig-zag navigation interface to spot the hidden meta answer in the final grid.
+Solvers use a regular crossword-solving interface for the mini puzzles; but for the meta, they first mark one word in each of the first 5 solved grids to form the clue, and then use a zig-zag navigation interface to spot the hidden meta answer in the final grid.